huuff/exobrain/programming/databases/entity-relationship-model/one-to-one.md

 ### [[diagram-standards|Chen's notation]]
-These are represented by a diamond that points a directed line to each participating entity.
+These are represented by a diamond that points a directed line (with an arrow head) to each participating entity.